osu-eng/puppet-modules/mysql/files/readme.txt

 # Managed by Puppet
 #########################

-# We do not manage detailed parts of the mysql configuration
+# We do not manage certain parts of the mysql configuration
 # in puppet mainly because we run a cluster and can't
 # know if the service is on/off on any given box.
-# So setup that requires "on" is done manually.

-# If it's a server not in a cluster, you need to configure the service to be on
-chkconfig mysqld on

-# And start the service
-service mysqld start

 # If it's a server used by Aegir, you need to create an Aegir account
 mysql -uroot -p -e "grant all privileges on *.* to aegir@'<master-server>.web.engineering.osu.edu' identified by '<aegir-password>';"